In Business coach, leaders, leadership

 Working with the following scenario, that may ring familiar in the current situation (this is purely fictional, as my coaching sessions are fully confidential):

-• The product owner in a medium-sized company with 60 employees, who is responsible for the business’ main income earning product, has requested coaching.
+• The product owner in a medium-sized company with 60 employees has requested coaching.
+They are responsible for the business’ main income earning product,.

-• At the same time as being responsible for one product, they run a small team of product owners, who are involved in other product lines throughout the company and consult with them on ways of working, amongst other things.
+• At the same time as being responsible for one product, they run a small team of product owners.
+They are involved in other product lines throughout the company and consult with them on ways of working, amongst other things.

 • The customer for their product is suffering income losses due to the pandemic and has requested a meeting, in order to discuss how to proceed.

-• They have an idea that a delay may be requested and are aware that the team working on this product – about 20 full-time employees – will be affected by any delay, as well as this impacting the company’s bottom line.
+• They have an idea that a delay may be requested.
+Related to this they are aware that the team working on this product – about 20 full-time employees – will be affected by any delay.
+As well as this development impacting the company’s bottom line.

 We will be looking at how this tool can be useful in leadership coaching.